Medicinal Plant Lexicon

 The quality of the following drugs or drug preparations is specified in the European Pharmacopoeia (Ph.
 Eur.):

-• Liquorice root dry extract as a flavouring (Liquiritiae extractum siccum ad saporandum)
+• Licorice root dry extract as a flavoring agent (Liquiritiae extractum siccum ad saporandum)

-The quality of set liquorice dry extract (Liquiritiae extractum siccum normatum) is specified in the German Drug Codex (DAC).
+The quality of "standardized licorice dry extract" (Liquiritiae extractum siccum normatum) is defined in the German Drug Codex (DAC).

 Medical applications